 The R.Y.A.N.
-Education Academy has a number of laptops [some will be equipped with specialist software for use by pupils' who have literacy problems.]
+Education Academy has several laptops, computers, and iPads [some will be equipped with specialist software for use by pupils' who have literacy and sensory difficulties.]
 There is also an open access computer suite on site that pupils can use.
 Specialist software for visually impaired pupils will also be made available.
 The R.Y.A.N.
 Education Academy will also explore companies such as: